Ripley County, Missouri

 Ripley County was created on January 5, 1833 from Wayne County.
 The county was named in honor of Eleazer Wheelock Ripley (1782–1839), Brigadier General in the War of 1812.

 The County Seat is located in Doniphan and in addition the county government website is unknown

-Bordering Counties are Carter County (north), Butler County (east), Clay County, Arkansas (southeast), Randolph County (southwest), Oregon County (west).
+Bordering Counties are Carter County, Butler County, Clay County, Arkansas, Randolph County, Oregon County.

 Cities and towns located in the County include Briar, Doniphan, Fairdealing, Gatewood, Naylor, Oxly, Pine, Poynor.